fcamuz/house-price-prediction/README.md

 * Your project contains at least 4 _meaningful_ data visualizations, with corresponding interpretations.
 All visualizations are well labeled with axes labels, a title, and a legend (when appropriate)
 * You pose at least 3 meaningful questions and aswer them through EDA.
 These questions should be well labled and easy to identify inside the notebook.
     * **Level Up**: Each question is clearly answered with a visualization that makes the answer easy to understand.
-* Your notebook should contain 1 - 2 paragraphs briefly explaining your approach to this project **through the OSEMiN framework**.
+* Your notebook should contain 1 - 2 paragraphs briefly explaining your approach to this project **through the OSEMN framework**.

 #### Model Quality/Approach